 - Develop an aesthetic awareness and discover and develop their natural talents and creativity.

 - Maintain and develop the inclusive nature of the school, ensuring equal and fair access for all.

 St John’s as an Educationally Inclusive School

-As a Christian school we believe that the attainment, attitudes and well-being of every child matters.
+As a Church of England school we believe that the attainment, attitudes and well-being of every child matters.
 This does not necessarily mean treating all children in the same way but rather taking into account their varied life experiences and needs.

 We do not take our success for granted and regularly monitor and evaluate the progress each child makes, taking appropriate action where necessary.

 PSHE, Personal, Social, Health and Economic Wellbeing Education, is an important area for all schools especially in the wake of Covid.
 Through our PHSE curriculum we aim to help children to acquire and develop knowledge and understanding of the world around them in order to help them develop as young citizens.
 In an ever-changing world, it is important that they are aware, to an appropriate level, of different factors which will affect themselves and their world and that they learn how to deal with these so that they have good mental health and well-being.